OpenGround: Planning-based Online Perception for Open-World 3D Visual Grounding: Implementation Details

 \section{Implementation Details}

 For the GroundedSAM \cite{ren2024grounded}, we utilize Swin-B GroundingDINO Decoder \cite{liu2023grounding} with text and box thresholds both set to 0.4 , and utilize ViT-H SAM2 \cite{ravi2024sam2} to generate instance masks from the bounding boxes generated by GroundingDINO, which is also applied to VLM-Grounder \cite{xu2024vlmgrounder} on OpenTarget.
+We set VLM temperature to 0.2 for all steps in OpenGround framework and other methods.